 Examines all the dimensions of health and wellness.
 Emphasis on the factors that influence health and wellness, particularly individual behaviors.
-Students participate in assessments that provide information about their health and wellness behaviors and their overall health status.
+Students participate in self-assessments that provide information about their health and wellness behaviors and their overall health status.
 In addition, students learn strategies that improve lifetime health and wellness.
-Satisfies IS - Health and Wellness Competencies: Lecture, Lab and one PE Activity.
 Fulfills General Education Wellness requirement.